 When need to format Samsung SSD?

-Designed with long-warranty time, large capacity, great access/write/read speed and more pleasant features, the Samsung Solid State Drive has become quite popular around the world.
-However, you will need to format Samsung SSD under the following situations.
+Designed with long-warranty time, large capacity, great access/write/read speed and more pleasant features, the Samsung solid-state drive has become quite popular around the world.
+However, sometimes, you might need to format Samsung SSD.

-(2) If you plan to sell a Samsung SSD, give it to your friends, give it away or even dispose of it, formatting or securely erasing it firstly will help protect your privacy.
+If you plan to sell a Samsung SSD, give it to your friends, give it away or even dispose of it, formatting or securely erasing SSD firstly will help protect your privacy.

-(3) The present file system of Samsung SSD cannot meet your requirements and you want to convert it to another file system.
+The present file system of Samsung SSD cannot meet your requirements; you can format it to another different file system.

 In such cases, you will need a professional Samsung SSD format tool.